Literature / Shannara

 - The Measure of the Magic

-A duology which starts 500 years after Hawk led humans, Elves, and mutants to safety.
+A duology that starts 500 years after Hawk led humans, Elves, and mutants to safety.
 The cocoon of magic that has protected their valley is coming undone.
 One Knight of the Word is left and must find a successor.

 - Wards of Faerie (August 2012)